Allergy stories: Carly

 1) You have to try a food first really to know if you are allergic to it for delayed allergies.

-2) There are 2 types of allergy – IGE (Instant) and Non IGE (delayed).
-Tests will only detect IGE.
-Nothing will detect Non IGE other than elimination and reintroduction
+2) There are 2 types of allergy – IgE (Instant) and Non-IgE (delayed).
+Tests will only detect IgE.
+Nothing will detect Non-IgE other than elimination and reintroduction.
+(See Allergy UK for more information about testing for allergies).

-3) Check ingredients to everything – you will be shocked what might have milk in it.
+3) Check ingredients in everything – you will be shocked what might have milk in it.
 Our first slip up was with using teething powders.
-I personally find it easier to go on shopping apps and look at what I want and then look at the ingredients list that way, once I learnt to do this it saved hours and hours of standing in supermarkets looking at the backs of products.
+I personally find it easier to go on shopping apps and look at ingredients lists that way.
+Once I learnt to do this it saved hours and hours of standing in supermarkets looking at the backs of products.

-4) Eating out – although the allergen menu might state that what you would like to order is “safe” the oil the food might be cooked in might not be.
-This is classed as a “may contain” for delayed allergies all might be fine but for Zach with IGE allergies it could mean he could potentially have a reaction – twice now we have had severe reactions following one of our IGE allergens being fried in the same oil at some point.
+4) Eating out – although the allergen menu might state that what you would like to order is “safe”, the oil the food is cooked in may have been used for other non-safe foods.
+This is classed as a “may contain”, or risk of cross contamination.
+For delayed and less severe allergies this might be fine.
+However, for Zach’s IgE allergies it means he could potentially have a reaction.
+He has had two severe reactions following one of his IgE allergens being fried in the same oil at some point.
+So always ask, and assess what is safe for your own child’s situation.

 5) Take safe snacks with you wherever you go!!
-Unfortunately even this week 2.5 years down the line I messed up and didn’t take snacks presuming the establishment we were visiting would have foods suitable, nope none!!
+Even this week, 2.5 years down the line, I messed up.
+I didn’t take snacks, presuming the establishment we were visiting would have suitable food.
+Nope, none!!
 So always have a spare snack/drink in your bag.

 It can be really hard to think up meal and snack ideas when you are dealing with allergies, and I’m always interested in what other people are cooking to give me inspiration!
 What are your children’s favourite things to eat?

-So Zach & Noah are both really fussy eaters, we are starting to think there is just more than normal fussiness especially with Noah now at 4.5 years old.
+Zach & Noah are both really fussy eaters.
+We are starting to think there is just more than normal fussiness, especially with Noah now at 4.5 years old.
 Zach’s go to though is Nuggets & Chips.
-I do love to cook and find new meals that are our allergens free, I always cook meals that are Zach safe for us all and still offer to both boys.
-The one meal I can cook that Zach will always eat though is “What Mummy Makes” Pork Koftas & garlic flatbreads, I call them a nugget and Zach happily obliges.
+I do love to cook and find new meals that are our allergens free.
+I always cook meals that are Zach safe for us all and still offer to both boys.
+The one meal I can cook that Zach will always eat though is “What Mummy Makes” Pork Koftas & garlic flatbreads.
+I call them a nugget and Zach happily obliges.

 Similar Posts